Comprehensive Administrative Review

 The committee also created a series of post-project benchmarks and metrics for continued use across the USG to ensure continued efficiency and effectiveness gains.
 They identified opportunities for savings through a combination of more efficient and effective processes, realignment of positions, and the restructuring and centralizing of certain operations.

-The USG has engaged external assistance to assist in conducting this analysis under the guidance and leadership of the Chancellor, the Board of Regent’s Committee on Finance & Business Operations, and the Chancellor’s Comprehensive Administrative Review Steering Committee.
-The USG Office of Organizational Effectiveness under Vice Chancellor for Organizational Effectiveness John Fuchko, III, will manage this project.
-University of West Georgia President Dr. Kyle Marrero will chair the Steering Committee.
-Steering Committee members include:
+With this undertaking, the USG engaged external assistance to assist in conducting this analysis under the guidance and leadership of the Chancellor, the Board of Regent’s Committee on Finance & Business Operations, and the Chancellor’s Comprehensive Administrative Review Steering Committee.
+The USG Office of Organizational Effectiveness, under Vice Chancellor for Organizational Effectiveness John Fuchko III, managed this project.
+University of West Georgia President Dr. Kyle Marrero chaired the Steering Committee.
+At the onset, the Steering Committee members included:

 - Chair, Dr. Kyle Marrero, President, University of West Georgia